croquet-australia/croquet-australia-domain/README.md

 This repository, [croquet-australia-domain](https://github.com/croquet-australia/croquet-australia-domain), contains the main logic for all Croquet Australia resources.
 The `croquet-australia-domain` repository depends on **zero** Croquet Australia repositories.

-See the current development branch `phase2/master` for more details.
+This branch, `phase2/master`, is the current development branch.